imdevok/pyspeechfast/README.md

-# SpeechFast - transcriber audio/video to text.
+# SpeechFast - Vosk wrapper for python and punctuation included.